Hironha/paw/README.md

 - `parsing` is done either through `parse` or `safeParse` and validates the value based on the schema.
 - `check` is just a simple validation meant to be used when validating the schema is not enough.
 Supports returning issues with custom messages.
 - `transform` transform the value after validating the schema and all `check`s.
 Primarily used for type driven design.

+### Standard Schema

+Paw is also [standard schema](https://github.com/standard-schema/standard-schema) compatible.
+This is useful to integrate with the Typescript ecosystem, such as the [Elysia](https://elysiajs.com/) backend framework.